LEARNING THEORY EXPLANATION OF ATTACHMENT

 The basic principle for learning theory put forth by behaviourists is that all behaviour is learned rather than innate.
 Behaviourists propose an infant’s emotional bond and dependence on the caregiver can be explained through reinforcement, either through classical or operant conditioning.

 Another way attachment is explained is through Operant Conditioning through positive and negative reinforcement.
 Positive reinforcement occurs when behaviour is rewarded, increasing the likelihood of repeated behaviour.
 Infants feel discomfort when hungry, so they desire food, a primary reinforcer, to remove this feeling.
-They learn that through crying they gain their caregiver’s attention who feeds them, removing this unwanted feeling of discomfort.
-This is known as negative reinforcement where the consequences of a behaviour (crying for example) leads to an unpleasant feeling ceasing (hunger).
+They learn that through crying, they gain their caregiver’s attention, who feeds them, removing this unwanted feeling of discomfort.
+This is known as negative reinforcement, where the consequences of a behaviour (crying, for example) lead to an unpleasant feeling ceasing (hunger).
 The child, therefore, displays proximity seeking and attachment behaviour with the caregiver as they become a secondary reinforcer and a source of reward (food) and remover of unwanted feelings.

 Learning theory provides a plausible explanation of attachment forming as we learn from reinforcement and association.
 Other explanations have proposed that the reward that drives attachment may be the responsiveness and attention caregivers give.